nightbert/IT-Help-Button/README.md

 # IT Help Request Batch Script

 This batch script acts as a quick help button for employees in a company needing technical assistance.
-It allows users to send an automatic message to selected IT personnel within the company when they require help.
+It allows users to send an automatic message to selected IT support within the company when they require help.

 ## How It Works